-NIHR ARC North West Coast (ARC NWC) have developed Using the PLDR, ARC NWC developed a Small Area the Place-based Longitudinal Data Resource (PLDR).
-Vulnerability Index (SAVI) across England based on The PLDR is a web-based resource that brings together predictors of mortality risk observed during the first wave. datasets which track changes in the determinants of health This helped to inform the targeting of control measures and and health outcomes, in specific places over time. plans for future waves of the pandemic.
+NIHR ARC North West Coast (ARC NWC) have developed the Place-based Longitudinal Data Resource (PLDR).
+The PLDR is a web-based resource that brings together datasets which track changes in the determinants of health and health outcomes, in specific places over time.